octaviusthe3rd/alu-shell/permissions/README.md

 The script 12-directory_permissions creates a directory with the permissions rwx for user, r-x for group, x for others The script 13-change_group changes the group of the file hello to the group school The script 14-change_owner_and_user changes ownership of files and directories in the local directory to user vincent and group staff
+The script 15-symbolic_link-permissions changes ownership of the symbolic link hello to user vincent and group staff